-Are you looking for recommendations on where to stay in the French Quarter from someone who’s actually visited and stayed or at least walked through a bunch of hotels?
+Are you looking for recommendations on New Orleans French Quarter hotels from someone who’s actually visited and stayed (or at least walked through) all of these hotels?
 Then this is the post for you!

-I’ve visited New Orleans seven times now, and have stayed at fabulous hotels in the French Quarter and some just outside it.
+I’ve visited New Orleans seven times now, and have stayed at fabulous hotels in the French Quarter and some just outside the Quarter.

 But my top tip for visiting the city of jazz is to stay IN the French Quarter.

 It’s where you’ll spend most of your time walking (and walking – bring good shoes) and there’s lots of exploring to do here and if your hotel is nice and central you can pop in and out for bathroom breaks or a little lie down when the shopping gets tough!

 The street musicians, the shopping for souvenirs, antiques and kitchen ware (I know, weird but true!), the incredible food from po-boys to gumbo to oysters and modern cuisine, New Orleans has it all and you want to be staying in the heart of it all.

-Have a watch of this video I took in Jackson Square with some buskers just casually rocking out a banger!
+Have a watch of this video I took in Jackson Square with some buskers just casually rocking out a banger in effortless style!

-Behind all the little shuttered windows of gaily painted buildings and wrought iron balcony railings above are courtyards, swimming pools, gardens and patios of the boutique hotels hidden from view but right on the doorstep of all the action of the French Quarter.
+Behind all the little shuttered windows of gaily painted buildings and wrought iron balcony railings are courtyards, swimming pools, gardens and patios of the boutique hotels hidden from view but right on the doorstep of all the action of the French Quarter.

-So here are my picks for six of the best places I can totally recommend staying in the French Quarter of New Orleans…
+So here are my picks for six of the best hotels I can totally recommend in the French Quarter of New Orleans…

 I stayed here for four nights, just one block from Bourbon Street.
 Attached next door is May Baily’s bar, a former bordello, for a cheeky splash of an evening and breakfast is in the Audubon room where John James Audubon painted his famous Birds of America series from 1821-22 while residing at the Audubon Cottages next door.